justinmahar/vscode-react-bootstrap-snippets/README.md

 That being said, if you see a way to improve this extension, please feel free to submit a [pull request to the project](https://github.com/justinmahar/vscode-react-bootstrap-snippets).

+If you found this extension helpful, please rate it and [star it](https://github.com/justinmahar/vscode-react-bootstrap-snippets) so others can find it.

 And as always, happy coding!